Intern resume...is that even a thing?

 To which we ask a counter-question: you spend your college years emptying kegs and bingeing on Netflix, and come placement season, your resume is full of...full of what exactly?

-What are the chances of getting a job right after graduation if the only thing on your college resume is a 1-month stint wherein you flipped burgers or assisted the college librarian?
+What are the chances of getting a job right after graduation if the only thing on your intern resume is a 1-month stint wherein you flipped burgers or assisted the college librarian?
 And how will that fare against your fellow classmate who did a gruelling 3-month internship in a top firm?

 Sure, the chances of landing a paid internship are slim, but in the long run, it's going to benefit you in ways more than one.
-A half-decent internship will beef up your college resume and exponentially increase the probability of companies rushing to bag you.
+A half-decent internship will beef up your intern resume and exponentially increase the probability of companies rushing to bag you.

 In addition to that, internships are a brilliant way to bridge the skills gap we talked about earlier.
 No amount of lectures and theoretical knowledge can prepare you for the real world than a single day of an internship will.